The Role of Yeast in Wine Making [Ultimate Guide]

 Beware, there are legal limits for DAP levels in wine and excess DAP reduces all the delicious floral and fruity aromas in the finished wine.

 The main sugars in the grape juice are ‘fructose’ and ‘glucose’.
-They are in there at about equal proportions.
+They exist in roughly equal proportions.

 When yeasts are present, they will first utilize the glucose.